From coins to molecules: why energy spreads

 Disorder is more probable than order because there are so many more ways of achieving it.
 Thus coins and cards tend to assume random configurations when tossed or shuffled, and socks and books tend to become more scattered about a teenagers room during the course of daily living.
 But there are some important differences between these large-scale mechanical, or macro systems, and the collections of sub-microscopic particles that constitute the stuff of chemistry.

-The relative populations of the quantized translational, rotational and vibrational energy states of a typical diatomic molecule are depicted by the thickness of the lines in this schematic (not-to-scale!) diagram.
-The colored shading indicates the total thermal energy available at a given temperature.
+← The relative populations of the quantized translational, rotational and vibrational energy states of a typical diatomic molecule are depicted by the thickness of the lines in this schematic (not-to-scale!) diagram.
+The colored shading indicates the total thermal energy available at an arbitrary temperature.
 The numbers at the top show order-of-magnitude spacings between adjacent levels.
-It is readily apparent that virtually all the thermal energy resides in translational states.

 Each of these ten possibilities represents a distinct microstate that will describe the system at any instant in time.
 Those microstates that possess identical distributions of energy among the accessible quantum levels (and differ only in which particular molecules occupy the levels) are known as configurations.
 Because all microstates are equally probable, the probability of any one configuration is proportional to the number of microstates that can produce it.
 Thus in the system shown above, the configuration labeled ii will be observed 60% of the time, while iii will occur only 10% of the time.